Precious metals

 - Select compliance modules for holder and transfer eligibility.

-- Configure issuer, custodian, emergency, governance, and supply-management responsibilities as needed for the operating model.
+- Assign issuer, custodian, emergency, governance, and supply-management roles as the operating model requires.

-- Create the token and review the detail, holder, and transfer views before making it available to users.
+- Create the token.
+Inspect the detail, holder, and transfer views before making it available to users.

 Limitations and considerations

-- Custody operations: DALP can show custody context fields, but off-chain vault operations, inventory reconciliation, insurance, and audit procedures remain issuer and custodian responsibilities.
+- Custody operations: DALP can show custody context fields.
+The issuer and custodian remain responsible for off-chain vault operations, inventory reconciliation, insurance coverage, and independent audit procedures.

 - Pricing inputs: Valuation depends on the price currency and spot price inputs configured for the asset.
 Operators should define how those values are maintained and reviewed.

-- Physical delivery: Any physical metal delivery or redemption workflow must be operated outside the token metadata unless a deployment adds a verified redemption process.
+- Physical delivery: Any physical metal delivery or redemption workflow must run outside the token metadata unless a deployment adds a verified redemption process.

-- Regulatory scope: Commodity, securities, and AML/KYC requirements vary by jurisdiction.
-Issuers should confirm the applicable rules before launch.
+- Regulatory scope: Commodity classification, securities law, and AML/KYC obligations vary by jurisdiction.
+Confirm the applicable rules before launch.

 Next steps

-- Review Compliance & Security for embedded compliance controls
+- Compliance & Security: embedded compliance controls for precious metal programs.

-- Review Token document uploads to attach assay certificates, storage receipts, chain-of-custody records, or insurance certificates to the token record
+- Token document uploads: attach assay certificates, storage receipts, chain-of-custody records, and insurance certificates to the token record.

-- Review Supply cap and collateral controls for the attested backing checks used before minting
+- Supply cap and collateral controls: the attested backing checks the platform uses before minting.

-- Review Asset contracts to see how instrument profiles and configurable assets fit together
+- Asset contracts: how instrument profiles and configurable assets fit together.

 Real estate